Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC8577899/

-• Population: Ex-vivo human hair follicle culture.
+• Population: Ex vivo human hair follicle cultures.

-• Intervention: 650 nm red light exposure.
+• Intervention: Exposure to 650 nm red light.

-• Main findings:
+• Key findings:

-• Stimulation of follicle activity
+• Stimulation of follicular activity

-• Mitochondrial + growth factor signaling upregulation
+• Upregulation of mitochondrial and growth factor signaling

-• Type: Mechanistic ex-vivo study.
+• Study type: Mechanistic ex vivo study.

-9) Improved Metabolism
+9) Improved metabolism

 1. Scontri CMCB, et al. Dose-response PBM reduces glycemia in T2DM (2023)